seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 Take him up gently and to bed with him;
 And each one to his office when he wakes.

-*Some bear out SLY.
+*First Huntsman bears out SLY.
 A trumpet sounds*

 Sirrah, go see what trumpet 'tis that sounds:

-*Exit Servingman*
+*Exit Servant*

 Belike, some noble gentleman that means,
 Travelling some journey, to repose him here.

-*Re-enter Servingman*
+*Re-enter Servant*

-How now! who is it?
+How now! who is't? ...

 **Servant**
-An't please your honour, players
+...
+An't please your honor, players
 That offer service to your lordship.

 **Lord**
-Bid them come near.
+Bid them come near. ...

 *Enter Players*

+...
 Now, fellows, you are welcome.

 **Players**
-We thank your honour.
+We thank your honor.

 **Lord**
 Do you intend to stay with me tonight?

-**A Player**
+**First Player**
 So please your lordship to accept our duty.

 **Lord**